HoudiniGraphql/houdini/CONTRIBUTING.md

 ### Document Artifacts

-The logic for constructing the document artifacts is done by generating a javascript abstract syntax tree and printing it before writing the result to disk.
+The logic for constructing the document artifacts is done by generating a javascript abstract syntax tree (AST) and printing it before writing the result to disk.
 This is done using the awesome [recast](https://github.com/benjamn/recast) library but can still be tricky to get right.
 The [Online AST Explorer](https://astexplorer.net/) is incredibly useful for figuring out the right objects to leave behind that will result in the desired code.